 The dorsal-lateral entorhinal area (DLE) forms a strip of cortex closely related to the rhinal fissure, and therefore it is the only entorhinal field entirely located on the lateral aspect of the rat’s cerebral hemisphere.
 At caudal levels it occupies both banks of the rhinal fissure, while anteriorly it lies medial or ventral to the rhinal fissure.
 It is positioned between the perirhinal cortex dorsally and the dorsal-intermediate entorhinal area (DIE) ventrally.
-Similar to DIE, DLE extends along most of the rostrocaudal extent of

 the entorhinal cortex, as is seen in coronal sections.
 Layer I is thin,